icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 When studying for certification tests, I find visual and audio mediums for learning very effective.
 Also, they're flexible.
 Instead of my usual podcasts, I can listen to videos in the car, or watch them wherever I have my phone.
 Plus, they can be engaging when it becomes tiresome to read lengthy textbooks.

 In my searches, I found an entire collection of HCISPP videos available on YouTube.
 However, I'm not going to link them directly, because I'm not confident as to the ownership of the content.
-However, I'll be putting together my own series of videos and slides on the subject to fill the gap.
-More to come on that.

 In the meantime, I suggest you search through YouTube for anything related to HCISPP, HIPAA, privacy and security in healthcare, as well as any topics or subjects pulled out of the official exam outline.